 Mappings for the Microsoft SDL to the RSA Archer Control Standard Library are available in the authoritative source content pack.

 The source of this content comes from the Microsoft SDL Guidelines.

-The Microsoft SDL authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The Microsoft SDL authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.

 For More Information

 To learn more about the Microsoft Software Development Lifecycle Authoritative Source Content :